DavidAkabogu/fbdb_app/README.md

 [Credits]()

-This web app was developed by a team of three students, [King David Akabogu, Adama Famous Bernard, Mohammed Buhari Ozegya]() as part of a project for `Software Engineering program` at `Alx_Africa`.
+This web app was developed by a team of three students, `King David Akabogu` `Adama Famous Bernard` and `Mohammed Buhari Ozegya` as part of a project for `Software Engineering program` at `Alx_Africa`.

 [Feedback and Support]()